Loading lesson…

 Creative hiring at senior levels — art directors, UX leads, content strategists, brand designers — is fundamentally an evaluation of thinking, not output quality.
 The hiring manager asks: does this person understand why they made the choices they made, and can they defend those choices under real business constraints?
 A portfolio that shows beautiful work without explaining the problem, the constraints, the alternatives considered, and the tradeoffs accepted is not a strong senior portfolio — it is a strong junior portfolio.
 AI helps creative professionals bridge this gap by scaffolding the case study format: given a project description and outcome, it can draft a structure covering the brief, the insights that shaped the strategy, the key decision points, and the measurable results.
 This drafting does two things: it forces the creative to articulate their thinking (which they know from doing the work but rarely write down), and it produces a first draft that the creative can then revise with the specificity and voice that only they have.
 AI cannot substitute for actual project depth — a case study for a project you barely did will read shallow regardless of how it is formatted.
 The content has to be real; AI just helps organize and present it effectively.

-What is the core idea behind "AI and Portfolio Narrative Construction for Creative Hires"?
+What is the main idea of "AI and Portfolio Narrative Construction for Creative Hires"?

-Which best describes the scope of "AI and Portfolio Narrative Construction for Creative Hires"?
+Which action would help you apply "AI and Portfolio Narrative Construction for Creative Hires" responsibly?